Fueled/ai-provider-for-ollama/README.md

 ## Changelog

-A complete listing of all notable changes to ClassifAI are documented in [CHANGELOG.md](https://github.com/Fueled/ai-provider-for-ollama/blob/develop/CHANGELOG.md).
+A complete listing of all notable changes to AI Provider for Ollama are documented in [CHANGELOG.md](https://github.com/Fueled/ai-provider-for-ollama/blob/develop/CHANGELOG.md).

 ## Contributing